 How does the Fibonacci betting system work?

 Do you understand the idea behind the Fibonacci betting system?
-Every time you lose, you simply place a bet amounting the total of your last 2 wagers in order to minimize your losses.
+Every time you lose, you place a bet amounting to the total of your last 2 wagers in order to minimize your losses.
 If you win, you always start over at your first wager, 1 dollar.

 The betting sequence in case of fifteen multiple losses in a row would look like this: 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, 233, 377, 610.

 In order to manage to minimize your losses, it is important that the odds you bet on are always at a low limit of 2.0.